giapps/doctrine-zf2-restful-api/README.md

 # ZF2 Restful API Example

 This is an example application showing how to create a RESTful JSON API using PHP and [Zend Framework 2](http://framework.zend.com/).
-It starts from a clean base rather than the skeleton app as that includes a load of files which are unnecessary for an API (language and html view files).
-Matches the [ZF2 Album example](http://framework.zend.com/manual/2.2/en/user-guide/overview.html) but with DB.
 It is inspired from [zf2-restful-api] (https://github.com/stevenalexander/zf2-restful-api) of [stevenalexander] (https://github.com/stevenalexander)
+Doctrine & PHPUnit is also enabled

 ## Requirements